 Summary

-I'm a Reader in Biogeochemistry and Environmental Pollution in the School of Civil Engineering and Surveying at the University of Portsmouth.
+I'm a Professor of Environmental Pollution in the School of Civil Engineering and Surveying at the University of Portsmouth.

 I'm an expert in pollution.
 The primary purpose of my research is to define the sources and fates of pollutants in the environment and develop interventions to prevent or mitigate their impact.
 I investigate many types of pollution including nutrients, metals, combustion products (from coal, wood, petrol and oil), plastic and organic pollutants.